 Most calculators give you an all-inclusive estimate.
 But if you would like to know the breakdown, we’re here to help.
 This also helps you compare with other services and pick the one that is best for you.

 From turboprops to the luxurious models, there are four types of private jets available for hire.
 When we look at jet charter cost per hour, rental price is the first aspect of billable flight hours.
 This could be anywhere between $2,000 to $10,000.

-- Mid-size jets are the next category.
-They can fly up to 2,000 nautical miles and have a capacity of 8-10 people.
+A popular and well-rounded choice, mid-size jets can fly up to 2,000 nautical miles without stopping and have a capacity of 8 to 10 people.
 Most service providers charge from between $2,900 and $5,800 per hour.

-- Large and ultra-long-range jets can travel up to 4,000 nautical miles and are good for inter-continental travel.
+These can travel up to 4,000 nautical miles and are good for inter-continental travel.
 They can handle up to 18 people and their baggage.
 These cost between $6,000 and $10,000 per hour.
-This is the charge within the US.
-It could be more outside the country.
+This is the charge within the US so keep in mind it could vary in other locations.

-- Luxury jets are usually the ones hired by VIPs and these are available in a variety of configurations.
-The charge varies from $11,000 to $18,000 per flight hour.
+These are usually the ones hired by VIPs and are available in a variety of configurations.
+From the extraordinarily large Boeing Business Jets to the Airbuses, a charter on these jets varies from $11,000 to $18,000 per flight hour – or more.

 Once you pick the aircraft type based on the distance and your crowd, you should look at the age of the aircraft.
 This the next factor which is charged per hour.
 And yes, newer aircraft are more expensive than older ones.